henry-pan/Mobile-Applications/README.md

 # Mobile-Applications
 Various Android applications created by me.
+They should run on devices that have at least Android 4.0.3 (Ice Cream Sandwich).

 You can find the Java source files are in the folders.

-APK files can be installed on most Android devices.
+APK files can be installed directly onto devices.